 Each class covers mathematical content in daily maths sessions and through their topic work.

-All children in Reception and Key Stage One have daily phonics lessons.
-This is based on a systematic phonics programme called ‘Read, Write Inc’ which teaches children to recognise the different letters and their sounds and to link each sound to a written letter (grapheme).
+Phonics is taught daily across the school and revisited throughout the day in other subjects.
+We teach phonics using a systematic programme called ‘Read, Write, Inc’ which teaches children to recognise the different letters (phonemes) and their sounds and to link each sound to a written letter (grapheme).

 Blending and segmenting sounds is taught as soon as the first 3 sounds have been introduced, helping the children to read and spell words immediately, using and applying their knowledge and skills.
 A whole school focus is put on the production of ‘pure’ sounds and children are reminded not to add ‘er’ to the end.
 Our phonics lessons are taught in a multi-sensory, fun way that our children really enjoy.